Famous Paintings Analyzed

 Oil/canvas, Nationalmuseum, Stockholm

-One of the most powerful and controversial Baroque paintings, it was installed in the new Town Hall in Amsterdam, until a dispute arose, whereupon Rembrandt kept the painting, which he reduced in size to make it more easily sellable.
+One of the most powerful works of Dutch painting of the 17th century, it was installed in the new Town Hall in Amsterdam, until a dispute arose, whereupon Rembrandt kept the painting, which he reduced in size to make it more easily sellable.

 Syndics of the Cloth-Makers Guild (The Staalmeesters) (1662)